 "Never mind, then," Jason attempted to discretely maneuver his companion's glass away, but Willie politely reached across the table and slid it back, wagging his finger in reproach.
 "So—what are these big plans of yours?"

 "I dunno," Willie returned with a cagey smile.
 "A couple a' things.
 If they don't work out, there's a girl waitin' for me in upstate New York, name's Lydia."
-Jason looked at him skeptically as the young man swilled his rum.
+Jason looked at him skeptically as his associate swilled his rum.
 "I don't tell you everythin'."

 "Wait, are you okay to drive?"

-The young man slapped him on the back, laughing.
+The inebriate slapped him on the back, laughing.
 "You know me; I ain't cracked up yet."
 And he was gone.